PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 The end of Limina also marks the end of the Black Mage arc, which spanned for roughly eleven years from 2007-2018.
 GrandisStory officially began a year later with the Glory update in 2019, which we’re currently in the midst of.
 There’s no telling how long it’ll last, but given how many open plot points there are, I can easily see it lasting for at least five to ten more years at minimum.

-I have very mixed opinions about the Grandis storyline, but I’ll complain about it later.
-For now, I’ll end this section with a bittersweet sendoff for Maple World and its horrendously mishandled finale, and a huge thanks to KMS for protesting vocally enough for Nexon to retcon it into something that can be barely considered passable.
+I have mixed opinions about the Grandis storyline, but that’s a topic for a future section.
+For now, I’ll end this section with a bittersweet sendoff for Maple World and its finale, and a huge thanks to the playerbase for protesting vocally enough for the story to be rewritten enough time that it’s finally turned into something that’s pretty decent.
 To commemorate it, here are my feelings on the Maple World vs Grandis debate in the form of a meme video.)